joejag/aws_exam_notes/exam.md

 - S3: OneZone has less availability, 30 days is the shortest for life cycle moves
 - RedShift: Is not real-time/milisecond, use DynamoDB instead

+# DCT: Exam 3

+- GlobalAccelerator: If it mentions 1 or 2 ip addresses, it wants this.
+CloudFront cannot do ip addresses
+- PrivateLink: Can also use VPC Peering instead
+- RDS: You cannot unenc a backup, it mirrors the main instance settings
+- Kinesis: To improve perf add more shards
+- Aurora: Replicas add read and availability
+- Cloudwatch: Logs for alerts for metrics, Events for AWS resource changes

 # Compute notes

 - ASG Health: Uses EC2 health check by default (can use ELB health checks instead), terminates if unhealthy, waits for inflight connections to finish (connection draining), health check for new instances has a 300 second grace period